Gforcex/OpenGraphic/README.md

 * [FinalAudition](https://github.com/bonzajplc/FinalAudition) A complete remake of 2005 demo "Final Audition" by Plastic
 #### Others
 * [GPU-Line-of-Sight](https://github.com/EntroPi-Games/GPU-Line-of-Sight) GPU Line of Sight / Field of View visualization for Unity
+* [Anime-Speed-Lines](https://github.com/MirzaBeig/Anime-Speed-Lines) Post-processing effect to procedurally generate a anime/manga-style vignette of lines typically used to portray speed or surprise.

 ## Tools
 #### UE4